alice-doc/alice-analysis-tutorial/building/build.md

 ## Prepare your source code
+{% callout "If you already have had AliPhysics or AliRoot installed from the custom installation" %}
+With the earlier method of the custom installation, it was necessary to include lines in your .bashrc file regarding the aliBuild working directory as well as executing the shell helper.
+For the alidock installation these lines are not necessary and should be commented out to prevent interference with the aliBuild procedure from within the alidock.
+{% endcallout %}

 We assume your work area is `~/alice`.
 If you are working in an [alidock](alidock.md) environment, you might as well use the container's `~` directly (which corresponds to your laptop's `~/alidock`).

 So, first off, create the directory and move to it: